oVirt/ovirt-site/source/release/3.5/index.html.md

 ### ALPHA RELEASE

-oVirt 3.5.0 Alpha release is available since 2014-05-16.
-In order to install it you've to enable oVirt 3.5 pre release repository.
+The oVirt Project is working on oVirt 3.5.0 Alpha release.
+In order to install it you've to enable oVirt 3.5 pre release repository. **PLEASE WAIT FOR OFFICIAL ANNOUNCEMENT BEFORE TRYING TO INSTALL IT**

 ### Fedora / CentOS / RHEL